 In a recent update, OWASP, a well-known security foundation built on open-source principles, has released an updated list of the top 10 API security risks.
 The list is known as the OWASP API Security Top 10 and identifies the most common security issues organizations face in using APIs.
 This list first came out in 2019, but so much has changed since then.

 Not only are there more cases of API attacks now, but they have also taken on new forms.
-While one can use API vulnerability scanning tools like Astra Pentest to uncover API vulnerabilities, nothing beats designing APIs securely by design.
+While one can use API vulnerability scanning and pentesting tools like Astra Pentest to uncover API vulnerabilities, nothing beats designing APIs securely by design.

 OWASP Top 10 for API Risks